-If you have been diagnosed with an ovarian cyst or a pelvic mass (lump) cancer may have been mentioned as a possibility.
+If you have been diagnosed with an ovarian cyst or a pelvic mass (lump), the possibility of cancer may have been mentioned.
 It can be a frightening and unsettling time.
-Whatever you may be feeling try talking about it with someone who specialises in dealing with this condition, such as your Macmillan gynaecology oncology clinical nurse specialist (CNS).
+Whatever you may be feeling try talking about it with someone who specialises in dealing with this condition, such as your Gynae-oncology clinical nurse specialist (CNS).
 They will listen, be able to answer any questions you may have and can put you in touch with other professionals or support agencies if you wish.
 Some useful contact numbers are also listed at the back of this booklet.